-EXAM AND X-RAYS
+EXAM AND X-RAYS IN HOUSTON, TX

 Getting a dental exam and x-rays at our Houston dental office will help you keep your teeth in peak condition.
 By examining your teeth, we can determine if there is any need for procedures or implants, as well as perform a comprehensive teeth cleaning and show you how to properly maintain your oral health.
 X-rays can find deeper problems that may be hidden within the teeth (cavities) or below the gum line (infections, cysts).